| |

 where the same sequence of tasks are repeated - over and over and over

+again!
 An example is the processing of a customer order, where a standard

 sequence of tasks must occur to process the order, ship items, update